No products in the cart.

 This ankle–foot brace is commonly used for:

 - Extra protection and reassurance after fractures, when a doctor or specialist recommends moving from a cast or boot into a brace.
+It provides controlled support as you start to bear weight again, helping the ankle adjust gradually to normal activity.

 - Ongoing instability, when the ankle feels as if it may give way, especially on uneven or sloping ground.
+The brace limits excessive side‑to‑side movement and gives a firmer sense of control when walking or standing for longer periods.

 - Problems affecting the Achilles tendon and other tendons around the ankle.
+By reducing strain on these tendons, the brace can make walking and gentle exercise more comfortable while healing continues.

 - Ankle arthritis, to ease some of the mechanical stress, particularly during longer walks or periods of standing.
+The brace helps share the load more evenly across the joint, which can make movement smoother and less painful.

 - Drop foot, to improve walking safety when lifting the front of the foot is difficult, under specialist guidance.
+It helps keep the foot in a safer position during each step, reducing the risk of tripping and improving confidence on uneven ground.

 - The post‑operative phase, to provide extra protection when this has been recommended by the treating team.
+It supports the ankle and foot as tissues heal and strength returns, helping you move more safely during recovery.

 When to speak to a clinician before using it